-Kevin Moloney is a 30-year veteran photojournalist and 21-year journalism educator.
-He is a professor of transmedia storytelling at Ball State University's Center for Emerging Media Design and Development.
+Kevin Moloney is a professor of transmedia storytelling at Ball State University's Center for Emerging Media Design and Development.
 He holds a PhD from the University of Colorado's interdisciplinary ATLAS Institute.
 His photojournalism work has appeared in more than 960 New York Times stories as well as in most of the world's major publications.
 He taught photojournalism at the University of Colorado for 21 years.